-As we enter the season of giving thanks during a year of uncertainty and fear, we can take a moment and appreciate the good things in life.
-Thanksgiving in the United States is a time to acknowledge what we as customers can be thankful for during these unprecedented times.
+As we enter another season of giving thanks, let’s take a moment and appreciate the good things in life.
+Thanksgiving in the United States is a time to acknowledge what we are thankful for, and hopefully your customers are thankful for you.

-Here are six things that companies are doing to provide a positive customer experience during a confusing time, for which we are eternally thankful:
+Here are six things that you should be doing to create a positive customer experience and thankful customers:

-- Clear language: Using clear, concise language is a simple way to improve the customer experience, but many companies haven’t taken the time to hire a good copy editor.
+Using clear, concise language is a simple way to improve the customer experience, but many companies haven’t taken the time to hire a good copy editor.
 The healthcare industry, for example, still uses words that research has shown patients don’t understand.
-But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project.
-And technology like VisibleThread allows companies to check content for readability.
-Even legal disclosure is fair game, as translating “legalese” into understandable language is a win for both customers and the lawyers whose goal it is to ensure customers understand what they’re getting into.
+But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project (I wrote about this in my book, The Experience Maker).
+Even legal disclosures are fair game, as translating “legalese” into understandable language is a win for both customers and the lawyers whose goal it is to ensure customers understand what they’re getting into.

-- Fewer pain points: The customer experience journey is filled with pain points, and many of them are known to the companies providing them.
+The customer experience journey is filled with pain points, and many of them are known to the companies providing them.
 Technology is filled with “known errors” or software bugs that persist for way too long.
 Companies that allow these poor experiences to persist put undue pressure on their customers – and service agents – to identify their own workarounds.
-And yet fixing these pain points is often the quickest way to improve the overall experience.
+And yet reducing customer effort is often the quickest way to improve the overall experience.
 At Discover, my digital team helped the company win its first J.D.
 Power Award for customer satisfaction by identifying and fixing dozens of errors and pain points on the website, the largest customer interaction channel.

-- Simple navigation: Helping customers to navigate your systems easily is a must if you want to keep them happy.
+Helping customers to navigate your systems easily is a must if you want to keep them happy (See Experience This! episode 48).
 This goes for digital channels like a website or mobile app and for “old-school” channels like the telephone.
-Navigation fails when it’s designed to mimic the company’s organizational structure, which the customer doesn’t care about, or when it provides choices that all sound the same.
+Navigation fails when it’s designed to mimic the company’s organizational structure, which the customer doesn’t care about.
+Likewise when all of the options sound the same, customers are confused.
 With digital properties, look at common search terms to identify things that your customers are having trouble finding; for an Interactive Voice Response (IVR) telephone system, track how many customers are “zeroing out” to the operator because they don’t understand or are frustrated by the other choices.